List of ecoregions in North America (CEC): Endangered species

-The giant kangaroo rat is one of the most peculiar looking rodents around.
+The giant kangaroo rat is an unusual rodent.
 The Dipodomys ingens can grow up to 34.7 centimeters in length and have a tail of up to 19.8 centimeters long.
 They can weigh up to 180 grams.
 It is mainly found in the San Joaquin Valley in California.
 The giant kangaroo rat forages for food from sunset to sunrise.
 Its diet consists mainly of seeds, that are sun dried and some greenery.
 They store food in their cheeks until they bring it back to their burrow systems, where they store food that could last them up to 2 years of drought.
 The giant kangaroo rats develop rather quickly.
 Depending on the environmental conditions, they can reproduce after about 5 months.
 Their litter size varies but averages about 3.75 offspring.
 These rodents are rather resilient when it comes to surviving under natural conditions, such as drought and low plant productivity.
 However, when the human factor is introduced, they have a much less successful survival rate.
 Aqueducts and other water projects started crisscrossing the giant kangaroo rat habitat.
 Agriculture moved in because of the new water routes and suddenly the habitat of many species became agricultural land.
 Kangaroo rats became a pest for farmers and rodenticide-treated grain became common practice which took out another chunk of their population.

 Nichol's Turk's head cactus (Echinocactus horizonthalonius var. nicholii) is one of multiple species of Echinocactus horizonthalonius.
 The Nichol’s Turk’s head cactus ranges from blue-green to yellow-green.
 It tends to be around 46 centimeters tall and has about a 20 centimeter diameter.
 It has 8 ribs that are lined with spines.
 The cactus blooms from April to May with a purple flower and white, hairy fruit.
 Like many cacti, it is rather slow growing at a rate of just 2 inches in 10 years, due to minimal nutrient input.
 Its habitat is located mainly in the Vekol and Waterman Mountains in Arizona and it has a population in the Sierra del Viejo Mountains of northwestern Sonora.
 The cactus is particularly fond of Horquilla limestone outcrops.
 The biggest threats to these cacti are habitat loss to new development, vehicle/off-roading damage, mining, and human collection.
 Among other threats, erosion from foot traffic from drug and human trafficking in the area.